BooLaLaEnterprises/TCGs-Just-for-Fun-Pack/Changelog/proposed.md

 # TCG's Just for Fun Pack
+## The "Uranium and Yelloroium are Not Interchangable Update"
+### Version 0.2.1
+### Mods Added
+- N/A

+### Mods Update
+- N/A

+### Configuration Changes
+- Set registerYelloriumAsUranium and registerYelloriteSmeltToUranium false as it was causing the Yellorium chickens to lay uranium ingots.

 ## The "It's Been Too Long Since My Last Update" Update
 ### Version 0.2.0
 ### Mods Added